 Trends in the Hospitality Industry

 The 2020 coronavirus pandemic will have global effects across the hospitality industry for years.
-Along with the losses from many months of cancelled travel, the pandemic has affected the priorities of travelers worldwide.
-This will have profound changes on the industry.
+Along with the losses from many months of canceled travel, the pandemic has affected the priorities of travelers worldwide.
+This will have profound changes in the industry.

 Motivated to Renovate

 With most people’s travel plans still a question mark, the hospitality industry is focusing on ways to enhance what they already have.
 Breaking ground on brand new projects will have to wait.

 What is surprising are some of the ways the industry is addressing the cares and concerns of their potential guests.
 There is no doubt worries over airborne, liquid-borne, surface-borne, any-kind-of-borne infections will be a primary factor for most travelers for the foreseeable future.

 These travelers will favor those places that offer safety.
 And owners and operators in response are concentrating on cleanliness, technological solutions, and adapting their facilities to offer one-stop amenities, such as food and drinks.

 With many restaurants and bars closed, either permanently or temporarily, hotels have explored expanding their food and drink services.
 Their guests need food but may prefer options that lessen possible exposure to anything that could result in them getting sick.
 Some industry watcher reports say that questions about how to offer food and beverages to customers safely dominate their discussions recently.

 Designers are responding with renovations to lobbies, conference rooms, and corridors to allow serving pre-packed meals or food to go.
 There is less interest in providing full-service sit-down restaurants.
 Many guests remain wary of potential exposure from nearby patrons or servers.
 Plus, seeing plexiglass everywhere can make enticing people eat there more difficult.